 Note that the in the description of the film, at the MACE archive, the last name of the volunteer, Michael Byrne, is incorrectly spelt as Burn.

 I returned to Credenhill Court for a private visit

 In the mid-2015s, my wife and I visited Credenhill Court Rest Home.
-We were most grateful to the management of the care home, who very kindly let us visit the home.
+We were very grateful to the management of the care home, who very kindly let us visit the home.
 We were equally grateful to the care home staff who showed us around.
 We met a Polish resident of the home who arrived long after the Relief Society for Poles transferred management to the new owners.
-It was fascinating to hear first-hand of what life was like in the home during later times.
-The resident told us that he was very happy living in the care home.
+It was fascinating to hear first-hand what life was like in the home during later times.
+The resident told us he was very happy living in the care home.